yashsrv/faym-sde-intern/README.md

 ## Schema

-Three tables, under the `faym` schema:
+Three tables, under the `public` schema:

 - `users`: the affiliate, plus a cached balance
 - `sales`: each sale, moves from pending to approved/rejected